-Melchior was a salesman and financial advisor, skills that came in handy for helping to end the First World War.
-Central carriers of information of the exhibition are massive streaks of paper.
-They unroll down to the display cabinet floors like cash register rolls.
-Their overwhelming dimension is the central associative connecting point for Melchior’s superhumanly commitment to peace, that finally cost him his life when he died of exhaustion.
+As a salesman and financial advisor, Melchior possessed a set of skills that came in handy for helping to end the First World War.
+Most of the information in the exhibition was presented on huge sheets of paper that hung from the ceilings like gigantic cash register rolls.
+Their overwhelming size vividly evoked Melchior’s superhuman commitment to peace – a burden that ultimately cost him his life when he died of exhaustion.

-Accents of color scheme, layout and typography are taken from original 1920ies train ticket designs.
-The tickets are a reference to Melchiors restless travelling as German representative for post-war peace negotiations.
-The use of extreme font styles creates a strong distance effect.
-The layout supports a clear structuring for the amount of information provided.
+Color accents, layout and typography were taken from original 1920s train ticket designs.
+The tickets were a reference to Melchior’s constant traveling as Germany’s representative at postwar peace negotiations.
+The use of extreme font styles created a strong distancing effect, while the layout provided a clear structure for the amount of information provided.

 Photos: Yves Sucksdorff, Jule Roehr